ap0llo/compare-and-copy/docs/ConfigurationFile.md

-ServerSync Configuration File
+CompareAndCopy Configuration File
 =============================
-The configuration file controls all behavior of the ServerSync tool and consists of both definitions of global properties and a list of actions to execute.
+The configuration file controls all behavior of the CompareAndCopy tool and consists of both definitions of global properties and a list of actions to execute.

 Basics